 - a.
-General Definition: Visitor-serving facilities that provide temporary lodging in guest rooms or guest units for compensation, and with an average length of stay of less than 30 days.
+General Definition: Visitor-serving facilities that provide temporary lodging in guest rooms or guest units for compensation, and with an average length of 30 days or less. stay of less than 30 days.
 High-intensity accommodations generally serve a larger number of guests than low-intensity accommodations. - b.
 Examples: This classification includes the following types of specific uses: - i.
 Hostel: An establishment operated, managed, or maintained under sponsorship of a nonprofit organization that holds a valid exemption from federal income taxes under the Internal Revenue Code of 1954, as amended, or which is licensed by and operated under the rules of Hosteling International-American Youth Hostels, or a comparable hosteling umbrella organization approved by the appropriate governing entity. - ii.
 Hotel/Motel: A facility offering transient lodging accommodations to the general public. - iii.
-Recreational Vehicle (RV) Park/Campground: A parcel of land where two or more recreational vehicle sites and/or camping sites are located, established, or
+Recreational Vehicle (RV) Park/Campground: A parcel of land where two or more recreational vehicle sites and/or camping sites are located, established, or maintained for occupancy by recreational vehicles or camping units of the general public as temporary living quarters for travel, vacation, or recreation purposes.

-- maintained for occupancy by recreational vehicles or camping units of the general public as temporary living quarters for travel, vacation, or recreation purposes. - iv.
-Resort Lodge/Cabins: A building or group of buildings, under single management and ownership, containing rooms and/or units available for temporary rental to transient guests, and where the primary attraction is generally recreational features or activities.
+iv.
+Resort Lodge/CottagesCabins: A building or group of buildings, under single management and ownership with an on-site manager or staff, containing rooms and/or units available for temporary rental to transient guests, and where the primary attraction is generally recreational features or activities.